 - has bloody or yellow fluid coming from the nose or ears

 If you notice these changes, seek emergency attention as quickly as possible.

 If you notice any symptoms that your baby is acting out of the ordinary — or you just feel as if something isn’t right — seek immediate medical attention.
-Better safe than sorry truly does apply to this instance.
+It’s definitely better to be safe than sorry in this instance.